 This recipe is from my book Vegan Casseroles.
 One of the key tricks to this recipe, is making sure you use a really flavorful bouillon like Better Than Bouillon No Chicken Base.
 That is what gives it that familiar flavor that we all love and grew up on.
 And, if you’re making it gluten-free, use a good gluten-free bread or baguette in it.
 In Portland we have New Cascadia bakery, which makes my favorite gluten-free (and vegan) breads.
 Oh, and definitely let your gluten-free bread cubes sit out over night to get a little dryer in texture.
 Gluten-free bread can tend to be very soft and moist.

 I think I’ve shared the biggest tips.
-I also made this stuffing last Friday on AM Northwest, so you can watch the segment below.
+I also made this stuffing last Friday on AM Northwest.
 Let me know if you give this stuffing a go, or if you have any questions.
 You’re going to love it, and it may just start a new stuffing tradition in your home this year!

 This recipe is adapted from my cookbook Vegan Casseroles.

 1 1/2 to 2 tablespoons Better Than Bouillon No Chicken Base, or to taste

 7 cups lightly packed cubed bread (1 baguette), or a loaf of soft bread (gluten-free or regular)

 4 small stalks celery, thinly sliced or chopped

 1 small yellow onion, finely chopped